-In compliance with each of the following Custodial Supervisors' individual contracts, it is recommended that the Board approve the following compensations for the 2022/2023 school year effective July 1, 2022:
+On the motion of Mr. LaPorte, seconded by Mrs. Shaw, in compliance with each of the following Custodial Supervisors' individual contracts, it is recommended that the Board approve the following compensations for the 2022/2023 school year effective July 1, 2022: